-The directors of the Company declare that:
+The directors of Phoenician International Limited (the "Company") declare that:

-- 1. The consolidated financial statements and notes for the year ended 31 December 2022 as set out on pages 47 to 92, - a. are in accordance with International Financial Reporting Standards; and - b. give a true and fair view of the consolidated financial position as at 31 December 2022 and the consolidated financial performance for the year ended on that date of the Group. - 2.
+- 1. The consolidated financial statements and notes for the year ended 31 December 2023 as set out on pages 51 to 107, - a. are in accordance with International Financial Reporting Standards; and - b. give a true and fair view of the consolidated financial position of the Company and its subsidiaries (the "Group") as at 31 December 2023 and of its consolidated financial performance for the year then ended. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.